Marilyn Stablein: Poetry

+Fiction

-Stories set in India and Nepal were published in The North American Review and The Mississippi Review."Mataji," Marilyn Stablein, The Mississippi Review, Vol. 13, No.3 (Spring, 1985) pp.86-94.
+Stories set in India and Nepal were published in The North American Review and The Mississippi Review.
 About Stablein's short story collection, The Census Taker: Tales of a Traveler in India and Nepal, a reviewer wrote, "Traveling on a shoestring (or a sandal strap in this case) in India and Nepal takes fortitude and a great deal of open-mindedness.
 Stablein has both.
 She wandered fearlessly through the street life of India and Nepal."
 A reviewer commented on the style of the short prose poems anthologized in Nixon Under the Bodhi Tree; "Marilyn Stablein's pieces, are like sneak-attack satoris, extremely short prose poems that, in their brevity, capture the suchness of a moment.
 They are carefully honed, almost textbook examples of the short story form...".
 Another reviewer mentioned the short style, "Among these sometimes pat and slight vignettes, the most substantial is the fable-like title story, which renders the country of Bhutan as an imaginary realm that might have emerged from the pen of Donald Barthelme."